nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_3.md

 Files on the KF Portal are managed through different access levels. _Open access_ files (including processed files of somatic samples) can be viewed and downloaded by any user. _Controlled access_ files (including raw sequencing files and imaging data) require approvals through dbGaP.
 For this tutorial, we will use **open access pre-processed files** generated using [Kallisto (v0.43.1)](http://pachterlab.github.io/kallisto//releases/2017/03/20/v0.43.1), which uses pseudoalignments to quantify transcript abundance from raw data.

-!!! info "KFDRC RNAseq Workflow"
+!!! info "KFDRC RNA-Seq Workflow"

-    The [Kids First RNAseq Workflow](https://github.com/kids-first/kf-rnaseq-workflow) uses multiple tools/packages for expression detection and fusion calls.
+    The [Kids First RNA-Seq Workflow](https://github.com/kids-first/kf-RNA-Seq-workflow) uses multiple tools/packages for expression detection and fusion calls.
 The workflow requires raw FASTQ files (controlled access) as input and generates multiple outputs including the Kallisto transcript quantification files.
 All the output files of this pipeline are available on the KF Portal as open access data.
-Due to access restrictions and computational intensity, this tutorial will not cover the Kallisto workflow, but users with their own RNAseq data may consider starting from this point.
+Due to access restrictions and computational intensity, this tutorial will not cover the Kallisto workflow, but users with their own RNA-Seq data may consider starting from this point.

 ## Step 1: Filter for open access data